clpatrick/MelonStudio/README.md

 ## Building

-1. Open `LocalLLMchat.sln` in Visual Studio.
+1. Open `MelonStudio.sln` in Visual Studio.
 2. Restore NuGet packages (this may take a few minutes as `Microsoft.ML.OnnxRuntimeGenAI.Cuda` downloads large binaries).
 3. Set platform to `x64`.
 4. Build and Run.